google/grain/docs/tutorials/data_sources/bagz_data_source_tutorial.md

 # Using Bagz Files

 This tutorial gives an overview of integrating [Bagz](https://github.com/google-deepmind/bagz/) file format into Grain pipeline.
 Bagz, an alternative to ArrayRecord, is a novel file format which supports per-record compression and fast index-based lookup.
-It can also integrate with Apache Beam, a feature that we're also going to present in this tutorial.
+It can also integrate with Apache Beam, a feature that we're going to present in this tutorial first.

 ## Setup

-First we need to make sure we have all required packages.
+To start we need to make sure we have all required packages.
 We pin JAX's version as the latest Apache Beam doesn't support NumPy 2.0 yet.

 ```{code-cell} ipython3
 %pip install grain bagz apache-beam jax==0.4.38